Buutti/learning-programming/which_language.md

 programming language, and it's useful to know a few since they teach you different ways to approach same problems.

-The key takeawat from this page is
+The key takeaway from this page is

 **Don't stress too much about the choice, you can switch later if you think something else suits you better,